ndsev/zswag/README.md

 * 64-bit Python 3.8.x, `pip --version` >= 19.3
 * 64-bit Python 3.9.x, `pip --version` >= 19.3

+**Note:** On Windows, make sure that you have the *Microsoft Visual C++ Redistributable Binaries* installed.
+You can find the x64 installer here: https://aka.ms/vs/16/release/vc_redist.x64.exe

 ### For C++ Users